in-toto/specification/in-toto-spec.md

 The "keys" list will contain a list of all the public keys used in the steps section, as they are described in 4.2.
-// FIXME: needs to fix the referencews to the sections.

 The `"steps"` section will contain a list of restrictions for each step within the supply chain.
 It is also possible to further define steps by means of